 - Sign up for Robinhood through this link to get a free stock.

-- Sign up for Webull through this link to get a free stock.
+- Sign up for Webull through this link and deposit at least $100 to get a free stock.

 You can see more details about each in my article Robinhood vs. Stockpile vs. Webull.

 Possibly the easiest way to get started with investing is to set up automatic contributions to a retirement plan made available through your employer, such as a 401(k) or 403(b).
 According to Census Bureau statistics, 79% of American workers have access to a 401(k) plan, but only 41% of those who have access actually contribute (source).

 If a 401(k) or 403(b) is available to you, you can elect to contribute a specific percentage of your wages and it will be taken out automatically before each paycheck.
 Automated contributions are great because once it is set up, it will happen with no other action from you.
 You’re not going to forget to make the investment or decide to spend the money on something else.

 Contributing to a 401(k) or 403(b) will also reduce your taxable income, so you’ll wind up paying less in taxes and keeping more of your money.

 Another reason why this is an excellent option for new investors is that you don’t need a chunk of money to get started.
 You can fill out a form with your employer’s HR department and start contributing just a small percentage of your wages going forward, even if you currently have nothing set aside to invest.